 The actual loan amount, term, and APR amount of loan that a customer qualifies for may vary based on credit determination and state law.
 Minimum loan amounts vary by state.
 Avant branded credit products are issued by WebBank, member FDIC.

-Prosper is a peer-to-peer loan provider that loans amounts between $2,000 and $40,000.
+Prosper is a peer-to-peer loan provider that lets you create a diverse portfolio with returns at 5.3%.
+Three and five year notes are also available to quickly build a bigger income from investing.
+Prosper’s peer-to-peer lending also gives a more frequent cash flow than other lenders with borrowers making scheduled payments that automatically deposit into your bank account.
+Prosper also offers loan amounts between $2,000 and $40,000.
 With a minimum credit score of 640, the application process is much stricter than with other peer-to-peer installment loan providers.
 However, Prosper is unique in that it offers joint loans, which allows you to apply with a friend or family member.
-Joint applications could increase the chance of approval for those with lower credit scores and even get you a better interest rate.
+Joint applications could increase the chance of approval for borrowers with lower credit scores and even get you a better interest rate.

 Best installment loan for emergencies – OneMain Financial